 Its purpose is to sell your services.
 It is propaganda, not a portrait.
 To see the difference, consider this pair of pictures by Yousef Karsh.
 The first one, Roaring Lion, sold Churchill's leadership to the world.
 To do so it misrepresented Churchill's personality.
 Churchill was not stern and scowling—he did not look like a bulldog—he was cheerful and convivial.
-His scowl was a reaction to Karsh's wordlessly pulling the cigar from his mouth.
+His scowl was a reaction to Karsh's wordlessly pulling a cigar from his mouth.
 That picture proved to be one of the most effective publicity photos the world has ever known but his portrait shows him smiling.

 A publicity photo needs neither to flatter you nor to match your image of yourself, it needs to make you look good in your field.
 If your face is going to advertise a concert, the photo needs to make you look like a musician worth hearing.
 Its purpose is to attract an audience, not a mate.